subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-List-Look-Like.md

 ![center](/images/rollingstone_500_albums/unnamed-chunk-4-1.png)

 "Rock" nearly took 60 percent seats and 300 rock albums appeared in Rolling Stone list.
-But the results are not astonishing to me for two reasons: the list was voted by many rock musicians; Rolling Stone itself is a rock music brand .
+But the results seems not astonishing since the list was voted by many rock musicians.
 "Soul" as one of the root genre in contemporary music was placed in the 2nd ranking with 60 albums being included.
 Although both "Techno" and "Hip-Hop" were new fresh waves born in 70s and 80s,they were third and fourth respectively.
 An interesting point is that "Pop" music's performance was much lower than I expected and only 10 albums were chosen on the list.
-In fact, tons of great pop stars have been very active on music circle in the past few years.
-One possible explanation might be evaluation standard of rock musicians and industry figures is very different from the public mainstream preference.
+A large amount of great pop stars have been very active on music circle in the past few years, such as Michael Jackson, George Michael or Madonna.
+However, after checking these artists' observations, their albums were actually classified as rock or techno.
+The accurate definition of pop seems a little bit vague.

 #### - Was there a popular genre dominated in the industry in each decade?